soundpress/RulesOfNYC/docs/c16/index.rst

          (D) The Executive Director will not consider any incomplete appeals.
 Failure to file a complete appeal may result in rejection of the appeal without consideration of the issues raised.

-         (E) Appeals from the written determination of the Executive Director shall be governed in accordance with 29 RCNY § 1-07.1 of these rules.
+         (E) Appeals from the written determination of the Executive Director shall be governed in accordance with 29 RCNY § 1-07.1.

 (e) Code compliance for nonconforming units.
 If the DOB has issued an objection to the owner's alteration application because an IMD unit cannot be brought into compliance under appropriate building codes, provisions of the MDL or the Zoning Resolution because of its size, design, or location within the building, the owner and affected occupant(s) should make every effort to reach accommodations that would permit every covered residential unit to be made code compliant.